What is Preventive Maintenance Compliance (PMC)?

 Why?
 Well, humans have found out that equipment functions better and lives longer if it’s maintained on a regular basis; it’s actually more cost-efficient to invest in maintaining a piece of equipment than waiting for it to break down completely and then fixing it (reactive maintenance).

-Preventive maintenance compliance expresses how well a PM schedule is being followed.
+Preventive maintenance compliance is a KPI that expresses how well a PM schedule is being followed.
 We’ll explore the exact way to calculate it further on, but it basically tells manufacturers how many of the total number of PM tasks are actually completed.

 It’s important to emphasize that PMC is a tool and not a solution in itself; it’s an indicator that can help you discover the flaws in a PM strategy.
 We’ll explore some of these flaws and methods toward their improvement later in this article.
 First, let’s explore how PMC is calculated and what its limits are as a metric.

 Remember: only scheduled PM tasks count here.
-Reactive maintenance tasks don’t apply here; neither do unplanned PM tasks.
+Reactive maintenance tasks don’t apply here, and neither do unplanned PM tasks.

 Although that isn’t a bad result, it’s far below the world-class PMC percentage of 90%.